Create a virtual network (classic) with multiple subnets

 - In the portal, you can create only one subnet when you create a virtual network.
 In this tutorial, you create a second subnet after you create the virtual network.
 You might later create Internet-accessible resources in the Public subnet.
 You also might create resources that aren't accessible from the Internet in the Private subnet.
 To create the second subnet, enter myVnet in the Search resources box at the top of the page.
 Click myVnet when it appears in the search results.

-- Click Subnets (in the SETTINGS section) on the Create virtual network (classic) blade that appears.
+- Click Subnets (in the SETTINGS section) on the Create virtual network (classic) pane that appears.

-- Click +Add on the myVnet - Subnets blade that appears.
+- Click +Add on the myVnet - Subnets pane that appears.

-- On the myVnet - Subnets blade, you can see the Public and Private subnets that you created.
+- On the myVnet - Subnets pane, you can see the Public and Private subnets that you created.

 - Optional: When you finish this tutorial, you might want to delete the resources that you created, so that you don't incur usage charges:

-- Click the Delete icon on the myVnet blade.
+- Click the Delete icon on the myVnet pane.

 - To confirm the deletion, click Yes in the Delete virtual network box.